hyperledger-archives/indy-agent/nodejs/README.md

 # node.js implementation of the indy-agent
-#### Note: The indy-agent is a work in progress and is not ready for use.

 ## Quick start guide
 * `git clone https://github.com/hyperledger/indy-sdk.git` and follow [the instructions](https://github.com/hyperledger/indy-sdk/tree/master/doc) to build libindy for your system.